sslover/designing-for-data-personalization/syllabus.md

 * Technical topics:
     * Intro to Web Development, Client-Server interactions, Javascript, and tools [HTML Shell, JSONLint, POSTMAN, JSONView, Sublime, Github]
     * HTML/CSS/JS 101: a wellformed page and simple script.
 How to structure a Web project.
+        * Demo is available at http://itp.nyu.edu/~sjs663/instagram-demo/ and code is at https://github.com/sslover/instagram-demo.

 * Assignment Week 1:
     * Sign up to the listserv: Go [here](https://groups.google.com/forum/#!forum/designing-for-data-personalization) and click "Subscribe to this group"